Exportar Publicação

 DO - 10.1108/PR-09-2022-0629

-To do so, training about the new safety rules regarding the pandemic crisis of COVID-19 was implemented in a healthcare institution.
-It consisted of three sessions (each with one hour of training) regarding procedures, rules, and safety norms.
-Overall, 291 healthcare workers participated in the study and answered an online questionnaire one week after the training completion.
+To do so, necessary training about the new safety rules regarding the pandemic crisis of COVID-19 was implemented in a healthcare institution as a strategy to help healthcare workers deal with the increasing uncertainty and complexity that was threatening their work.
+It consisted of three sessions (each with one hour of training) regarding procedures, rules and safety norms.
+The training occurred in May 2020.
+Overall, 291 healthcare workers participated in the study and answered one online questionnaire one week after training completion.

-The results showed that the motivation to transfer had a significant indirect effect on the relationship between colleagues’ and supervisors’ support and performance and between adaptability and performance.
-Additionally, complementary analyzes showed that the mediations depended on the levels of self-efficacy, in such a way that the indirect relationships were stronger when self-efficacy was higher.
+The results showed that the motivation to transfer had a significant indirect effect on the relationship between colleagues' and supervisors' support and performance and between adaptability and performance.
+Additionally, complementary analyses showed that the mediations depended on the levels of self-efficacy in such a way that the indirect relationships were stronger when self-efficacy was higher.
 Thus, adaptability and support, both from colleagues and the supervisor, are determining factors for knowledge transfer and resultant performance in extreme contexts, such as the COVID-19 pandemic crisis.
+Lastly, the results showed that the most significant predictors of transference were self-efficacy and the motivation to transfer the learned knowledge.
+On the other hand, self-efficacy, peer support and the opportunity to use the knowledge were the most significant predictors of adaptability.

 This study, conducted in the middle of the COVID-19 pandemic context – an extreme and uncertain working context – shows the relevance of both job and individual factors to predict employees' adaptability to such contexts.